 You can’t build a brand on key messages alone, or nice advertising campaigns or a beautiful website.
 How your staff, citizens or anyone who represents the brand acts and makes others feel is probably the most impactful part of your brand.

 Anyone can create compelling messages and beautiful ads but when you have a client with a particular need or issue, when your product arrives damaged or late, how you act and how you make others feel is crucial for your brand.
 Those are the moments that define you as either a remarkable brand or a brand not worthy of our time and money.

-The big question and one the biggest challenges every brand faces is just how to instill the right behaviours, the right set of values to live by when one of your staff is faced with a difficult problem.
+The big question and one of the biggest challenges every brand faces is just how to instil the right behaviours, the right set of values to live by when one of your staff is faced with a difficult problem.
 And we all know and have heard of times when this doesn’t happen.

 Who can benefit from listening in:

 You can have a great brand platform but if your staff, however small, doesn’t know what it means to live by your brand values, you’re at risk.
-It ca be very difficult to know how to live by those brand values.
+It can be very difficult to know how to live by those brand values.
 What to do differently from your everyday job role and responsibility to help bring the brand to life.